 Gender.
 In general, men are more likely than women to develop a brain tumor.
 However, some specific types of brain tumors, such as meningioma, are more common in women.

-Home/occupational exposures.
-Occupational exposures to solvents, pesticides, oil products, rubber, or vinyl chloride may increase the risk of developing a brain tumor, although there is not yet scientific evidence that supports this possible link.
+Home and work exposures.
+Exposure to solvents, pesticides, oil products, rubber, or vinyl chloride may increase the risk of developing a brain tumor, although there is not yet scientific evidence that supports this possible link.

 Family history.
 About 5% of brain tumors may be linked to hereditary (genetic) factors or conditions, including Li-Fraumeni syndrome, neurofibromatosis, nevoid basal cell carcinoma syndrome, tuberous sclerosis, Turcot syndrome, and von Hippel-Lindau disease.
 Scientists have also found “clusters” of brain tumors within some families without a link to these known hereditary conditions, and studies are underway to try to find a cause.